Kyle Walker holds key to England's defensive solidity at Euro 2020 ahead of final showdown against Italy

 The 31-year-old has faced some difficult opponents on England's right flank, including Croatia's Ivan Perisic, Germany's Robin Gosens and of course Denmark's Maehle.

-But it is no coincidence that none of those players was able to create a single scoring chance or even have a shot on target in their games against England.
+But it is no coincidence that none of those players was able to create a single scoring chance or even register a shot on target in their games against England.

 They couldn't navigate a route beyond Walker and the statistics prove it.
 According to Opta, he has not been dribbled past once in 480 minutes of action at this tournament.